sumith-sreedhar/grafana-loki/README.md

 Grafana Setp:

-Login Grafana as admin user.
+Login Grafana as admin user. <br />
 Create Grafana Organizations and Add Loki data source (url is http://loki:3100 in this setup).
-Also enable Basic Auth and enter the credentials defined in promtail-tenant1-values.yaml
+Also enable Basic Auth and enter the credentials defined in promtail-tenant1-values.yaml <br />
-Enter X-Scope-OrgID value (defined in promtail-tenant1-values.yaml) in Custom HTTP Headers Save & Test
+Enter X-Scope-OrgID value (defined in promtail-tenant1-values.yaml) in Custom HTTP Headers <br />
+Save & Test <br />

 ***********************************************************************************************************************************************************************